 - The Describe property workspaceFactoryProgID now returns a value of esriDataSourcesGDB.MemoryWorkspaceFactory for a memory workspace.
 It previously returned a value of esriDataSourcesGDB.ColumnaDBWorkspaceFactory.

-- Task items created in ArcGIS Pro 3.0 do not work in ArcGIS Pro 2.x.
+- Task items created in 3.x do not work in ArcGIS Pro 2.x.

 - Add-ins created based on ArcGIS Pro 2.x versions must be rebuilt.
 See the ArcGIS Pro SDK for .NET wiki for more information.